mycodeplug/dzcb/doc/WALKTHROUGH.md

 Add new zones by providing coordinates, distance, and band id (14 - 2 meter, 4 - 70 centimeter).
 Follow the existing examples for guidance.

+XXX: image below shows the old format!
+Follow the format in the example-codeplug's `prox.csv` file.

 <img src="./walkthrough/calc-prox-new.png">